lee21h/KaggleNotebook-Notes/client/README.md

 ## Special Directories

-You can create the following extra directories, some of which have special
+You can create the following extra directories, some of which have special behaviors.
+Only `pages` is required; you can delete them if you don't wan